AntonioDA2004/clustervis/README.md

 # Clustervis

-Clustervis is a Python package for visualizing clustering results using a Bagging Classifier.
+Clustervis is a Python package for visualizing clustering results.
 It provides a visual representation of decision boundaries.

 ## Features
 - Visualize decision boundaries with color-coded cluster regions.